Wildlander-mod/wildlander-mod.github.io/_16OtherResources/UltskyModdingGuide.md

 > SofiaFollower.esp before Requiem.esp
 > Requiem - Sofia.esp after Requiem.esp

+---

 #### [Guards Armor Replacer](https://www.nexusmods.com/skyrim/mods/95719?tab=files)

 Patch notes:

-Forwarded UltSky values for a consistent gameworld.
+Forwarded UltSky values for a consistent game-world.
 Except where the mod author intended that guards are also expert marksmen with full suite of requiem perks to back that up.

 Set up tempering recipes to be consistent with material and crafting perks.
 You will need advanced smithing to temper guard armor.
-Ebony for ebony armor and dwarven for Markath.
+Ebony for ebony armor and Dwarven for Markarth.

-(It was a mix of basic crafting for some cuirasses, but advanced for helmets and such.
+(It was a mix of basic crafting for some Chest-plates, but advanced for helmets and such.
 Also advanced for ebony armor, and for Markaths dwarven based armor.
 Made little sense).

-Changed armortype to steel for Solitude and Whiterun (Dwarven for Markath, Iron for the other holds) to reflect their intended status as rich holds and to ensure the Reqtificator add in proper armor resistances.
+Changed armor type to steel for Solitude and Whiterun (Dwarven for Markarth, Iron for the other holds) to reflect their intended status as rich holds and to ensure the Reqtificator add in proper armor resistances.

 Are considering to set Solitude to Steel Plate....."